-When you imagine winter, we hope you imagine a comfortable evening curled up by the fire.
-But every now and then winter doesn't feel like going along with our plans, and we end up shivering in our own homes.
-You won't always be able to keep a blizzard from showing up, but you can prevent your HVAC system from being ill prepared for winter.
-Nobody prefers or deserves a broken-down furnace, which is why we prepared this checklist for getting your HVAC system ready for winter.
+When you think about winter, you hopefully think about a comfy evening in your warm home.
+But sometimes winter doesn't feel like going along with our plans, and we end up shivering in our own homes.
+You won't always be able to stop a blizzard from blowing through, but you can prevent your HVAC system from being poorly equipped for winter.
+Nobody likes or deserves an unreliable furnace, which is why we made this checklist for getting your HVAC system ready for winter.

 Five Ways to Prepare Your HVAC for a Cold Winter